Andrés Ferrero

-Bishop Andrés Ferrero y Malo de San José, O.A.R., was an Augustinian Recollect, who became the third Bishop of Jaro, from 24 March 1898 to 27 October 1903.
+Andrés Ferrero y Malo de San José, O.A.R., was an Augustinian Recollect, who became the third Bishop of Jaro, from 24 March 1898 to 27 October 1903.
 He was born in Arnedo, La Rioja, Spain, on 30 November 1846.

 Formation and Priestly Ministry

 Andrés Ferrero took his monastic vow as an Augustinian Recollect in Order's Novitiate House at the Shrine of Nuestra Señora del Camino de Monteagudo (Navarra), in 1865. and received the ordination to the priesthood four years later, on 18 December 1869.
 He was in the batch of St. Ezekiel Moreno.

 After his ordination, Fray Ferrero as appointed professor in the Recollect's formation house in Monteagudo (Navarre), teaching philosophy, dogma, and moral theology.
 Later, he also taught in the Order's Seminary in Marcilla, Navarra.
 Four years later, he was sent to the Philippines.
 Arriving in June 1873, his first mission was to become the Superior of San Sebastian Convent in Manila.

 In order to prepare him to the mission of evangelizing the natives of Visayas, he was later sent to Panglao, Bohol to study the local languages.
 Fray Ferrero spent most of his time in preaching the Catholic faith to the people of Pontevedra, Negros Occidental, where he was assigned three times (1875–1882, 1888–1894, 1897–1896), dedicating a total of fourteen years in this parish Negros.
 In Pontevedra, he constructed the church and its rectory, as well as the cemetery.
 In between these terms as parish priest in Negros, Fray Ferrero was chosen for other responsibilities in the St. Nicolas Province of his Order, serving as Prior of the Recoletos in Intramuros (1882–1885), Vicar Provincial from 5 September 1885 and Provincial Council (1885–1888).
 He was also elected as Prior Provincial ad triennium (1894–1897) by the Recoletos Provincincial Chapter of 1894.